 Our herd was built up from cows and heifers purchased at a few herd-dispersal auctions in 2012, 2013, and 2014, many of which were Registered, and in turn bred to Genex bulls, meaning all but one (below) could be registered as well.

-We grazed them on pasture May through November, fed hay over the winter, and besides salt/minerals and 1-3 lbs of grain per day, they are otherwise grass-fed.
+We graze them on pasture May through November, feed hay over the winter, and besides salt/minerals and 1-3 lbs of grain per day during milking, they are otherwise grass-fed.
 Electric fence trained.
 Have been milked in and (over the winter) tied in tie-stalls, thus handled closely.
 We’ve typically moved to once-a-day milking after 2-3 months fresh.
-Currently giving between 3 and 5 gallons per day (fluctuating a lot this year with the heat and the varying quality of pasture), with the older cows producing more than the younger.
+Production did dip down this year, between the summer heat and flies, decline in pasture growth, and we had to feed 1st cut hay for a while before our second cut came in, so they are producing between 2.5 and 4 gallons per day, once-a-day with very little grain.

 We think all would do well joining a larger herd, or being family/homestead cows.
 All are quite docile and most lead well.
-All are being machine milked currently, some have been hand milked on occasion, and we expect all would be fine being hand-milked, though two have fairly short teats.
+All are being machine milked currently, some have been hand milked on occasion, and we expect all would be fine being hand-milked.

 “Bridgette” – b.
 6.3/2012 Registered